FuturisticLab/FuturisticLab/README.md

-# The Living Workspace - FuturisticLab Portfolio
+Futuristic Lab

 Welcome to the unified monorepo for **FuturisticLab** web experiments and tools.
 This repository hosts several client-side applications linked together by a central interactive portfolio hub, representing a "Living Workspace" innovation ecosystem interface.

 ## Live Demo Hub
 Deploy this repository to **GitHub Pages** to host all projects simultaneously.
 Once deployed, the landing page index launches at the root, and each project is served out of its respective subfolder: